Our Mission

 Philanthropy

-Giving back looks different for us all.
 TUSA aims to educate students about the importance of giving to and through Trinity University.
-Though philanthropic based events like Tuition Stop Day we encourage students to understand the value of supporting Trinity.
+Through philanthropic based events like Tuition Stop Day, we encourage students to understand the value of supporting Trinity.

 Tradition

-Traditions help create lasting memories at Trinity and TUSA is dedicated to not only contribute and uphold those traditions, but create new ones that are reflective of the student body.
+TUSA is dedicated to contributing and upholding traditions, while also creating new ones that reflect the student body.
 TUSA members develop and honor traditions that reinforce the Trinity values of discovery, excellence, impact, the individual, and our collective community.

 Engagement